 In 1882, the Minister of National Education, Konstantin Jirecek, appointed a Temporary Steering Committee to restore and manage the activities of BLS.
 The chairman of the committee is Vasil D. Stoyanov.
-The publishing of the “Periodical Journal of the Bulgarian Literary Society” was resumed.
+The publishing of the “Periodical Journal of the Bulgarian Learned Society” was resumed.
 A Regulation for the temporary management of BLS, which was in force until 07.08.1884, was adopted.

 On 7 June 1882, BLS addressed Sofia Municipality with a request to provide a site for a building of the Society.
 This request was satisfied in March 1884, with Sofia City Council, giving a building site to BLS on Tsarigradska Str., with certificate N 833.